How to Make CRUSHS

 Do I need a Ninja Creami?

 Nope.
-You can also use a regular ice cream maker or even a blender with ice.
-We prefer the Creami version the best but an ice cream maker works very well and a blender can make a decent soft serve style.
+You can also use a regular ice cream maker.
+We prefer the Creami version the best but an ice cream maker works well.

 Can I make smaller or larger batches?